-Name (BAC) for the amount of alcohol contained in venous blood, expressed in milligrams per gram or per milliliters (1 per mille = 1 gram of alcohol in 1 kilogram of blood or 1 mg / gram).
+Name (BAK) for the amount of alcohol in the venous blood, which is given in milligrams per gram or in parts per thousand (1 per thousand = 1 g alcohol in 1 kg blood or 1 mg / g).
 The measurement is carried out in serum (blood without blood cells and coagulation factors) and is converted to blood content.
-For the determination of blood alcohol, the enzyme ADH (Alcohol dehydrogenase) used.
+The enzyme is used to determine blood alcohol ADH (Alcohol dehydrogenase) is used.
 The Swedish chemist Univ.
-Prof. Erik Widmark (1889-1945) developed in 1922 the named after him "Widmark's formula" for the determination of the BAK.
-In addition to the Widmark formula, there are other also named after the "inventors" calculation method (Seidel, Ullrich, Watson), which take into account body weight and gender and body length and age.
-The Widmark formula is used as the basis for electronic BAK terminals.
+Prof. Erik Widmark (1889-1945) developed in 1922 the "Widmark's formula" named after him for determining the BAK.
+In addition to the Widmark formula, there are also other calculation methods (Seidel, Ullrich, Watson) named after the “inventors”, which take into account not only body weight and gender, but also body length and age.
+The Widmark formula is used as the basis for electronic BAK determination devices.

-With the help of Widmark's formula, the blood alcohol content can be calculated with an accuracy of plus / minus 0.1 per thousand: c = A / (r * G)
+With the help of the Widmark formula, the blood alcohol content can be calculated with an accuracy of plus / minus 0.1 per mille: c = A / (r * G)

-There alcohol is water-soluble, it is not distributed in the bones and fat tissue, therefore, this body mass fraction is not available.
-The factor is lower for women, as they have on average a higher body fat percentage.
-Men should also assume a correspondingly lower weight G if they are overweight, since body fat is beneficial neither in distribution nor in the breakdown of alcohol.
+There alcohol is only water-soluble, it is not distributed in the bones and in the adipose tissue, so this proportion of body mass is not available.
+The factor is lower for women because they have a higher percentage of body fat on average.
+Men should also assume a correspondingly lower weight G if they are overweight, since body fat is neither conducive to distribution nor alcohol breakdown.

-Ingested amount of alcohol in grams = V * e * p
+Amount of alcohol consumed in grams = V * e * p

-For the calculation of the mass of alcohol (A) in a liquid (beer, wine, brandy), the volume (V) of the beverage must be measured in deciliters with the alcoholic strength by volume (e) and the density (specific gravity) of alcohol (p = 0.8 kg / l or 0.08 g / cc).
-For one liter of wine (100 cl) with 12% alcohol by volume, the 12 cl alcohol present in this case corresponds to a weight of 96 g.
-With three glasses cognac with 4 cl each yield 12 cl Cognac (slightly less than "a Achterl"), these are at 40% vol alcohol content 4.8 cl alcohol with a weight of 38.4 g.
-For the calculation of the blood alcohol concentration, therefore, multiply the amount of the beverage in cc by the alcohol content by volume and then by 0,08.
+To calculate the mass of alcohol (A) in a liquid (beer, wine, schnapps), the volume (V) of the drink measured in deciliters with the alcohol content in volume percent (e) and the density (specific weight) of alcohol (p = 0.8 kg / l or 0.08 g / cl) are multiplied.
+For a liter of wine (100 cl) with 12% vol alcohol, the 12 cl alcohol present in this case corresponds to a weight of 96 g.
+With three glasses cognac with 4 cl each you get 12 cl cognac (a little less than “a figure of eight”), this is 4.8 cl alcohol with a weight of 38.4 g at 40% vol alcohol.
+To calculate the blood alcohol concentration, the amount of the drink in cl must be multiplied by the alcohol content in vol% and then multiplied by 0.08.
 Two calculation examples:

 reduced body weight = body weight in kg * distribution factor: